tumb1er/go-reloader/README.md

 Go-reloader is a command-line tool to restart running application or service after downloading updates.

 After downloading a software update, you need to apply it.
 What if target application is still running?
-On Windows, you even can't replace executable binary for future restarts.
+On Windows, you even can't replace executable binary before it exits.
 So, you need an instrument for replacing binary and it shouldn't be called from current process.

 Go-reloader proposes to run separate executable to watch for update and automatically restart a child process, which is